dquinn40/friendly-robot/README.md

 # Caching for Throughput Cash
 ## Exercise Assumptions
-* Latency issues are caused either by the network or the downstream Calendar services(Google, Microsoft, Apple, etc). i.e. the recommendation will not be focusing on performance issues caused internally by algorithms on the applications servers themselve
+* Latency issues are caused either by the network or the downstream Calendar services(Google, Microsoft, Apple, etc). i.e. the recommendation will not be focusing on performance issues caused internally by algorithms on the applications servers themselves
 * The data is a combination of dynamic and static data with various levels of non-functional performance requirements; e.g data can be:
     * Somewhat stale(e.g. Zillow property likes)
     * Updated immediated. (e.g. Meeting acceptance)